yyRed-dev/yyRed-dev/README.md

 ## 👋 Hey, I'm João Pedro — a future software developer

-💻 Systems Analysis and Development student (3rd semester)
+💻 Systems Analysis and Development student at UNIFOR (3rd semester)
 🚀 Focused on growing as a developer
 📚 Currently learning Java & Web